 Backcountry Pilgrim is primarily video-based, and I don't really need to keep posting them here since viewers can subscribe to the channel itself.
+And click the Subscribe Bell for video notifications!
 But please follow this blog for written content (or in case YouTube kicks me off!) 🙂

 Yes, You Need a Permit to Backpack in Yosemite Yosemite is an incredible place to backpack - and with over 750 miles of trail, you won't see many of its beautiful features without spending a night or two in the wilderness.
 Doing so, however, is not as easy as throwing on a pack and walking … Continue reading How to Get a Permit to Backpack in Yosemite